-603.1: Group R Occupancies that are space heated by airto-air, ground-to-air or water-to-air heat pumps shall comply with Table 6-2 or 6-4 or 6-6 for other fuels.
+603.1: Group R Occupancies that are space heated by airto-air, ground-to-air or water-to-air heat pumps shall comply with Table 6-1 or 6-2.
 System sizing shall be determined by an analysis consistent with Section 503.2 of this Code, or, when approved by the building official, Chapter 9.
 All mechanical equipment efficiencies and service water heating system efficiencies shall comply with standards as stated in Sections 503 and 504 of this Code.